elchead/blog/content/_index.md

   <div class="home-content">

-I'm Karan — but you might stumble across `@mrkaran` in some corners of the internet.
+I'm Adrian — but you might stumble across `@mrkaran` in some corners of the internet.
 I work at [Zerodha](https://zerodha.com/) where I focus mainly on backend engineering along with handling infrastructure and observability.

 I like to [tinker](https://github.com/mr-karan) with stuff around monitoring, networking and distributed systems.